amethyst/website/src/content/blog/twia-14.md

 Content of this issue:

-* recent changes
+* Recent changes
-* current work
+* Current work
-* interesting discussions
+* Interesting discussions
-* call for participation
+* Call for participation

 ## Recent changes